prule/data-processing-experiment/ReadMe.md

 - Added EmptyCount statistic - This counts the empty values for each column (or just the columns you specify).
 "Empty" means different things depending on the data type of the column - For numbers it can be NULL or NaN.
 For strings it could be NULL, or a blank string, or whitespace.
   - This also adds an "EmptyPercentage" statistic, calculated from the number of empty values as a percentage of the total number of values.

+*Summary statistic*

+- Added summary statistic - this is based off the spark dataset.summary() feature which return statistics like mean, min, max, stddev, count, percentiles etc.

 *Trimming whitespace*

 - Added the capability to specify that a column should be trimmed when loading the "selected" dataset - both at the column level and at the table level.